mkalioby/django-passkeys/README.md

 # django-passkeys

-An extension to Django ModelBackend backend to support passkeys.
+An extension to Django ModelBackend to support passkeys.

 Passkeys is an extension to Web Authentication API that will allow the user to login to a service using another device.